aarong/feedme-client/DEV.md

 Transport objects must implement the following interface and behavior in order to function correctly with the library.
-The library aims to detect invalid behavior and emits a `transportError` event if the transport behaves unexpectedly.
+The library aims to detect invalid behavior and throws an `Error` with `err.message === "TRANSPORT_ERROR: ..."` if the transport behaves unexpectedly.
+If the transport has thrown an unexpected error, then it is exposed as `err.transportError`.

 See the
 [Feedme WebSocket Transport](https://github.com/aarong/feedme-transport-ws) for